 The four neighborhoods that comprise Dutchtown have a total population of about 30,000 people.
 The Dutchtown area is among the most densely populated areas of St. Louis.

 Dutchtown is quite diverse.
-While largely black and white, there is a burgeoning Latinx population, a long-established Vietnamese community, and many other immigrants from across the globe.
+While largely black and white, the Latino population is growing quickly.
+A long-established Vietnamese community and many other immigrants from across the globe make up a substantial portion of the population as well.

 The population of Dutchtown is very young, with approximately a third of its residents under the age of 18.

 The architecture of the greater Dutchtown area covers just about every style to be found in the St. Louis area.
 Structures built pre-Civil War and post-World War II and everything in between can be found in our neighborhood.
-Generally, the further north and east areas feature the oldest architecture
+The oldest architecture is generally found further north and east within the neighborhood, but with plenty of exceptions.

-Homes are predominantly brick and range in variety with small shotgun workers’ cottages, modest bungalows, stately four-squares, and mansions on the bluffs of the Mississippi River.
-In addition to single-family homes, duplexes and four-family buildings are very common.
-Larger apartment buildings can be found sporadically through the neighborhood.
+Homes are predominantly brick and range in variety from small shotgun workers’ cottages and modest bungalows to stately four-squares and mansions on the bluffs of the Mississippi River.
+In addition to single-family homes, duplexes and four-family buildings are extremely common.
+Larger apartment buildings can also be found sporadically through the neighborhood.

 Other architectural standouts in the neighborhood include Catholic churches St. Anthony of Padua and St. Cecilia, the Lemp Brewery complex at the east end of Antique Row, and the Cinderella Building on Cherokee Street.

 Three Missouri House of Representatives districts cover Dutchtown.
-The 78th District, represented by Rep. Bruce Franks, covers the northwestern portion of the neighborhood.
+The 78th District, represented by Rep. Rasheen Aldridge, covers the northeastern portion of the neighborhood.
 The 80th District, represented by Rep. Peter Meredith, includes the northwestern corner of Dutchtown.
 The southern portion of the neighborhood falls into the 81st District, currently represented by Rep. Steve Butz.
 All of the neighborhood lies within State Senate District 5, served by Sen. Jamilah Nasheed.